chetanpandey1266/amazon-clone/README.md

 And Yeah I had also not changed the title 😅

-[📎app url](https://clone-ee4f5.web.app/) : Click on this and have a look😊
+[📎Desktop app url](https://clone-ee4f5.web.app/) : Click on this and have a look😊